Superior Group of Companies, Inc. (SGC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1937 Reincorporated The company reincorporated as Superior Surgical Manufacturing Co.
+1937 Reincorporated as Superior Surgical Manufacturing Co.
+Formalized the business structure, setting the stage for future growth.

 Superior Group of Companies, Inc. (SGC) Ownership Structure